0x09/resdet/doc/libresdet.md

 If an error occurs the returned pointer will be `NULL` and the error pointer updated to indicate what went wrong.

 * filename - Path of the image, or "-" for standard input.
-* mimetype - Optional MIME type of the image, for choosing an image reader.
+* filetype - Optional type of the image for choosing an image reader.
+May be either an extension or MIME type.
 If `NULL` the file's extension will be used.
 * width, height - Out parameters containing the bitmap dimensions.
 * imagebuf - If not `NULL`, on output points to an allocated buffer large enough to pass to [`resdet_read_image_frame`](#resdet_read_image_frame), or `NULL` on error.
 Its contents are uninitialized.
 Must be freed by the caller.
 * error - Out parameter containing the error if any, or `RDEOK`.